aiodns

 The following query types are supported: A, AAAA, ANY, CAA, CNAME, MX, NAPTR, NS, PTR, SOA, SRV, TXT.

-The API is pretty simple, three functions are provided in the DNSResolver
+The API is pretty simple, the following functions are provided in the DNSResolver

 class: